bmaunde/guidelines/connector-integration-guide.md

  - object  - this represents the description of the data being sent.
 This needs to be registered in the Connector.
 Examples are order, customer, and product among others
  - action - this represents the operation that the receiving system will perform on the payload being sent.
 Examples are create, update, delete, remove, and validate among others
  - route - this is a data structure that describes the route the data has to take.
-It identifies the source, target system and format of data.
+It identifies the source, target system, and format of data.
 The data structure has the following nodes in it
 	 - source - this represents the id of the source system
 	 - target - this represents the id of the target system
 	 - format - this represents the format of the data payload.
 Currently, the supported value for this is **JSON**